News

 Decades ago, there were far more Reserve Officers’ Training Corps (ROTC) programs and occupational trade courses in secondary schools.

-That was unfortunate because former junior and senior high school students had these other options along with their academic classes, the arts, and physical education.
+That was unfortunate because previously, junior and senior high school students had these other options along with their academic classes, the arts, and physical education.
 In secondary school, I can remember the enjoyment and sense of accomplishment when we built birdhouses, dustpans, footstools, and jewelry boxes.
 Working with one’s hands and learning how to handle machinery and tools could be applied to future projects.

 Next, not all students are cut out for the constant “college and career ready” mantra we hear nowadays.
 Many students endure the academic courses but thrive with subjects that allow them to work with their hands.
-Many students want to go straight to work, join the armed forces, or apprentice into some line of technical employment following high school.
+Many students want to go straight to work, join the armed forces, or apprentice in some line of technical employment following high school.

 Also, learning early on how to be handy with machinery and tools can assist students to take what they learn in school and apply it to projects at home or in the community.
-Students learn how to use tools, safely handle them and store them in a responsible manner as they create products from scratch.
+Students learn how to use tools, safely handle them, and store them in a responsible manner as they create products from scratch.
 Besides the physical skills involved, brainwork is also necessary in planning and completing assignments according to specifications.

 Share This Article:

-Christian Milord is an Orange County, California-based educator, mentor, USCG veteran, and writer.
-He earned his M.S. degree from California State University, Fullerton, where he mentors student groups and is involved with literacy programs.
-His interests include culture, economics, education, domestic, and foreign policy, and military issues.
-He can be reached at chrismbravo122@gmail.com
+Christian Milord is an Orange County, Calif.-based educator, mentor, USCG veteran, and writer.
+He earned his master's degree from California State University–Fullerton, where he mentors student groups and is involved with literacy programs.
+His interests include culture, economics, education, domestic, and foreign policy, as well as military issues.

 ©2023-2024 California Insider All Rights Reserved.
 California Insider is a part of Epoch Media Group.